Team8DataScience/Assignment5-AirbnbBoston/README.md

 # Airbnb_Pricing

 Final project of INFO 6105 by Team - 8

-Predicting the price of room based on the number of beds, bathroom, bedroom and amineties.
+Predicting the price of listing posted by the host.
 Also predicting the price with surge price.